 As it is a trial installation, I received notification of all the alerts alongside Yorkshire Water’s engineers.
 The recent heavy rainfall meant the external sensor registered a flooded chamber alert.
 The internals sensors however did not register any faults, so it was clear the issue was high river level not a leaking air valve.
 It was really good to know the smart air valve was doing its job and enabling Yorkshire Water to monitor and react correctly to the problem well before there was any danger to the River Wharfe.

-I would like to thank both Ian Jowitt and Dave Athersmith from MMB and Pamela Ajayi at Yorkshire Water, with their assistance in making this trial a success.’
+I would like to thank Ian Jowitt and Dave Athersmith from MMB and also Pamela Ajayi and Sohail Tabassam at Yorkshire Water, with their assistance in making this trial a success.’

 If you would like to know more about AVK Smart Water products contact David Hurley – AVK Smart Water Business Development Manager